Celebrating a Century of Health

 Wilfred G. Bigelow develops the first electronic heart pacemaker.

-Considered the fathers of stem cell science, James Till and Ernest McCulloch discover the hemopoietic (blood forming) stem cell, which becomes the basis for regenerative medicine.
+Considered the fathers of stem cell science, James Till and Ernest McCulloch discover the hemopoietic (blood forming) stem cell at Princess Margaret Hospital, which becomes the basis for regenerative medicine.

 W. T. Mustard perfects his surgical method for correcting “blue baby” syndrome.